 - A statement that the insurance on the rented or leased vehicle conforms with Minnesota "no fault" state law.

 - On leased vehicles, it should name the Regents of the University as an additional named insured to that firm's automobile liability insurance policy.

 Rentals from non-University-contracted suppliers require fees for additional insurance coverage.
-The University must also pay the tax on rental vehicles.
+The University also pays the tax on rental vehicles.
 Collision Damage Waiver (CDW) should be purchased and is a reimbursable travel expense.
 If an accident occurs and CDW was not purchased, the deductible for collision expense is $10,000.

 The University further requires the leasing or rental firm to provide a minimum limit of liability insurance coverage.
-These limits of liability must be stated on the certificate of insurance:
+These limits of liability are to be stated on the certificate of insurance: